somnambulist-tech/domain/README.md

  * composer require somnambulist/domain

+### Upgrading from 4.X to 5.X

+From 5.X this project will be re-namespaced to drop `Domain`.
+4.X includes a `classmap.php` providing aliases for backwards compatibility.

 ### Upgrading from 3.X to 4.X

-From 4.X this projects was re-namespaced to `Somnambulist\Components\Domain`.
+From 4.X this project was re-namespaced to `Somnambulist\Components\Domain`.
 Update all references to reflect this change this includes any Doctrine mapping files / annotations.

 The Doctrine `AbstractIdentityType` was moved out of the `Identity` namespace to the main `Types`.